Ircama/ELM327-emulator/README.md

 *ELM327-emulator* allows the following interfaces:

-- serial communication using a pseudo-terminal, as default mode on UNIX/Linux,
+- serial communication using a pseudo-terminal, as default mode on UNIX/Linux;
-- TCP/IP networking, when using option `-n`,
+- TCP/IP networking, when using option `-n`;
-- serial COM port, when using  option `-p`, default mode with Windows,
+- serial COM port, when using  option `-p`, default mode with Windows; the `-a` option allows adding a baud rate;
 - standard communication, when using option `-P`.

 ### Usage of a pseudo-terminal on UNIX/Linux